danbrellis/marylandnature/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 6.1.1 =
+Fix for PHP notice from AddThisPlugin.php on line 610.
+Changing the permission capability used for determining when users can edit AddThis settings from activate_plugins to manage_options.
+This will allow most admins on multi-site instances to edit settings. <a href="https://codex.wordpress.org/Roles_and_Capabilities">More information on WordPress roles and capabilities.</a>

 = 6.1.0 =
 Fixs for PHP errors, whitespace issues, changes in default settings.
 Adding requested AddThisWidgetByDomClass functionality that will allow users adding a widget via PHP to customze the URL, title, description and image used for that share.